epfl-ada/ada-2022-project-hltw/README.md

 We currently don't have usage cases of additional dataset, but we would augment the dataset by taking all the finished paths and break it down in to sub-paths, according to our needs.

 An additional tool instead of dataset that we might be using is [Wikipedia2Vec](https://wikipedia2vec.github.io/wikipedia2vec/).
-"Wikipedia2Vec is a tool used for obtaining embeddings (or vector representations) of words and entities (i.e., concepts that have corresponding pages in Wikipedia) from Wikipedia."

 # Methods